Buying Costs & Taxes

 Transfer Tax (ITP) vs. VAT (IVA)

-For resale properties, you pay a Transfer Tax (ITP) of 7%.
-For brand-new properties (directly from a developer), you pay 10% VAT (IVA) plus 1.2% Stamp Duty (AJD).
-This is a significant difference that must be factored into your opening budget.
+The primary cost is the property tax.
+For resale homes, you pay a flat 7% Transfer Tax (ITP) in Andalusia.
+For brand-new properties, you pay 10% VAT (IVA) plus 1.2% Stamp Duty (AJD).
+This 4.2% discrepancy between new and old properties is a major factor in your total budget.

 What usually happens